godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a LightOccluder2D node, then select the node and click the "+" button at the top top of the 2D editor.
+Create a LightOccluder2D node, then select the node and click the "+" button at the top of the 2D editor.
 When asked to create a polygon resource, answer **Yes**.
 You can then start drawing an occluder polygon by clicking to create new points.
 You can remove existing points by right-clicking them, and you can create new points from the existing line by clicking on the line then dragging.